jadecobra/python_tdd_exercises/source/person_factory.rst

   - I return the ``year`` attribute of the object returned by the ``now`` :doc:`method <functions>` of the ``datetime.datetime`` class, which is a representation of the current local date and time, I could also use ``today`` or ``utcnow`` to achieve the same result
   - I get the ``year`` attribute of the object returned since that is all I am interested in

-* the terminal updates to show an :doc:`AssertionError` since the ``person.factory`` function returns :doc:`None </data structures: None>` but the test expectsa :doc:`data structures: dictionaries`.
+* the terminal updates to show an :doc:`AssertionError` since the ``person.factory`` function returns :doc:`None <data_structures_none>` but the test expectsa :doc:`data structures: dictionaries`.
 I should update the function to return an empty dictionary

   .. code-block:: python